fleetdm/fleet/docs/3-Contributing/4-Committing-Changes.md

 Not everything needs a changes file, though.
 The easiest way to differentiate is asking yourself "Will the work that I'm doing need to be reflected in the CHANGELOG?"

-Usually, if it's a bug fix or a new feature, it needs a changes file.
-But there are exceptions.
+Usually, if it's a bug fix or a new feature, it needs a changes file, but there are exceptions.
 Here's the incomplete list of them:

 - The PR fixes a bug in a previously unreleased change (so there's already a changes file).
 - It's an update to the documentation or other supporting material (such as the PR that's adding this text).
-- A feature of bug fix was worked on by two separate people (eg: there's a backend and a frontend component to it), the first person merging a PR will add the changes file in this case.
+- A feature or bug fix was worked on by two separate people (eg, there's a backend and a frontend component to it), the first person merging a PR will add the changes file in this case.
+The second won't.

 #### When do I add more than one entry to the changes file?